-For tribal members on Kalispel-ceded lands, the Kalispel propose season dates consistent with Federal flyway frameworks.
-Specifically, the Tribe requests outside frameworks for ducks of October 1, 2008, through January 31, 2009, and geese of September 1, 2008, through January 31, 2009.
+For Tribal members on Kalispel-ceded lands, the Kalispel propose season dates consistent with Federal flyway frameworks.
+Specifically, the Tribe requests outside frameworks for ducks of October 1, 2009, through January 31, 2010, and geese of September 1, 2009, through January 31, 2010.
 The Tribe requests that both duck and goose seasons open at the earliest possible date and close on the latest date under Federal frameworks.
-However, during that period, the Tribe proposes that the season run continuously.
+During that period, the Tribe proposes that the season run continuously.
 Daily bag and possession limits would be concurrent with the Federal rule.

-The Tribe reports that there was no tribal harvest.
+The Tribe reports that there was no Tribal harvest.
 Under the proposal, the Tribe expects harvest to be less than 200 birds for the season with less than 100 geese.
-Tribal members would be required to possess a signed Federal migratory bird stamp and a tribal ceded lands permit.
+Tribal members would be required to possess a signed Federal migratory bird stamp and a Tribal ceded lands permit.